 - Meanwhile, heat a large skillet over medium heat.
 Add the lean ground meat and cook, breaking up the meat until brown, about 5-6 minutes.
 Transfer meat to a plate, using a slotted spoon, leave liquid in pan.

-- Place potato half on a plate and fill with 1/2 cup filling.
+- Place potato half on a plate and fill with ½cup of the meat/veggie filling each.
 The stuffed potato can be refrigerated or frozen, at this point.

 - To continue, preheat broiler to high.
 Place the stuffed potatoes on a baking tray, sprinkle with 1 Tablespoon of the low-fat cheddar cheese, and broil until cheese is melted, about 1 minute.
 A low-salt ketchup on the side is great.